Guide to Climbing Mount St. Helens During Peak Season

 There is no technical climbing experience needed to hike Mount St. Helens between mid-July and September.
 If you hike in July or August, you’ll want to start early (around sunrise) to avoid the hottest parts of the day.
 You’ll also have higher chances of having clear skies and great views than if you were to hike here in the fall.
 However, since the weather is more predictable during these months, permits in the summer months are more competitive to get than the fall.

 We’ve climbed twice in September and once in August.
-Our first climb in September was cold, windy, with snow and poor visibility (we chose not to summit).
-The second was cloudy, and we didn’t have good views, but it was otherwise pleasant.
-Climbing in August was hot, but clear, — we saw four volcanos from the summit!
+Our first attempt in September was cold, and windy, with snow and poor visibility (we chose not to summit).
+Our climb in August was hot but clear — we saw five volcanos from the summit!
+Our third climb in September was cloudy, and we didn’t have good views, but it was otherwise pleasant.

 Parking passes